jasonbayton/11ty/_src/projects/managed-settings/support/emm-setup/emm-setup-appaloosa.md

 MANAGED SETTINGS can be set up quickly and easily through Appaloosa.
 The following guide is written for **Device deployment** through a managed policy.

 Prerequisites:
-- Android Enterprise is bound (a connection is present)
+- Android Enterprise is bound
 - A policy exists, or will be created for this guide
 - [Requirements](/projects/managed-settings/support/managed-settings-requirements) are met
 - A [licence key](/projects/managed-settings/pricing), if desired